National Institute of Design, Ahmedabad: Conception

-Planning and Construction
+Planning and construction

 The building is constructed on stilts.
-The ground floor was utilised as a public area with common rooms and a canteen as storage for raw materials.
+The ground floor was utilized as a public area with common rooms and a canteen as storage for raw materials.
 Workshops and laboratories were on the first floor.
-Wrkshops for photography, wood, metal, plastics, ceramics and glass were given separate wings.
+Workshops for photography, wood, metal, plastics, ceramics and glass were given separate wings.
 All wings were connected to the core building.
 Drafting studios, seminar rooms and the library were on the second floor.
 Double glazing between the studios and the workshops enabled students to observe the proceedings on the production floors without being disturbed by machines.
 Classroom spaces at NID are modular and transparent, which the principals said emphasised NID's core philosophy of "learning by doing".

 PG Campus, Gandhinagar

 The 'PG campus' at Gandhinagar is an extension campus of NID, established in July 2004.
 It provides postgraduate courses in several disciplines.

 PG and R&D Campus, Bengaluru

 An additional extension campus for NID was later planned to be built at Yeshwantpur, a suburb in northwestern Bengaluru.
-The new campus was built for IN₹ 7.5 crores and was inaugurated on 31st March 2006 by Dr. Darlie O'Koshy, who was the executive director of NID at the time.
+The new campus was built for IN₹ 7.5 crores and was inaugurated on 31 March 2006 by Dr. Darlie O'Koshy, who was the executive director of NID at the time.
 The 'PG and Research & Development campus' of NID houses additional facilities for industrial development and design research, and offers doctoral courses in design as well as postgraduate courses in many disciplines.